 Now, in any good CV there has to become key criteria; work experience, academic or professional qualifications, extra-curricular activities, and a very concise yet rich enough personal background that is attractive to your potential employer and of course your references if asked for.
 Let’s take a look at how you can build a competitive CV with these points.

 Step 01: Give Yourself a Good Introduction

-First think of what employers would like to see that stands out.
-The HR that will most probably screen CVs are trained to drop out anything that doesn’t make the cut.
-So don’t use words like enthusiastic, hardworking, passionate etc. They are used often and have lost their weight.
-Use words like adaptability, dependability, attention, team player and customer oriented instead.
+First, think of what employers would like to see that stands out.
+The HR that will most probably screen CVs are trained to drop out anything that doesn’t cut.
+So don’t use words like enthusiastic, hardworking, passionate, etc. They are used often and have lost their weight.
+Use words like adaptability, dependability, attention, team player, and customer-oriented instead.
 Some qualities that will get you selected are;

 - Detail Orientation

 - Entertaining Personality

 - Food Serving

 - Greeting Guests

 When you speak of qualifications, pay attention to everything from college to your professional education.
 If you have completed courses on bartending, make sure that those are showcased well. it is ideally recommended that you complete at least a foundational level course before you apply for a job that is as specialised as this because let’s face it, just because you are an excellent customer person or food taster, you can’t exactly play the role of a bartender.

 The more experience you have the better you are in the screening process.
 If you do not have experience and this is the first job that you are applying for, you will need to have an impressive set of qualifications or the right personality traits that you can impress with.
 Some of these are going to include;